DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 2. Add the *odmapiusers* scope.

-    To be more secure, we will use the client credentials flow for the ODM Rest API call.
+    To be more secure, we will use the client credentials flow for the ODM REST API call.
 This requires to create a specific restricted scope (named *OKTA_API_SCOPE* later in this article).

     In the **Scopes** tab, click **Add Scope**
       - Name : *odmapiusers*